 The PREgCHECK® (NCPD) scheme is a nationally recognised quality tail tagging system for the identification and certification of cattle pregnancy status, particularly for sale purposes.
 It was developed and is maintained by the Australian Cattle Veterinarians.

-The Queensland Rural Adjustment Authority (QRAA) administers financial assistance programs including subsidies, rebates, grants and loans on behalf of the Australian, state and territory governments throughout Australia.
+The Queensland Rural and Industry Development Authority (QRIDA) administers financial assistance programs including subsidies, rebates, grants and loans on behalf of the Australian, state and territory governments throughout Australia.
 These programs progress government climatic, sustainability, biosecurity and productivity enhancement policies and objectives.

 The Rising Champions Initiative is for young beef producers to have their say on the future direction of the Australian beef industry.
 State finalists travel to Canberra where they will meet with politicians, industry leaders and develop professional skills by participating in the Rising Champions Initiative program, Cattle Council Australia subcommittee meetings and workshops.